isomerpages/ttsh-chi/_platforms-and-programmes/Our Funding Programmes/NHG Health Adoption & Scale Healthcare (NASH) Innovation Fund.md

 Panel.</p>
 </li>
 <li>
-<p>Award results will be announced via email by Sept 2026.</p>
+<p>Award results will be announced via email by Mar 2027..</p>
 </li>
 <li>
-<p>Project duration should commence within FY2026, with a maximum duration
+<p>Project duration should commence no earlier than 1 Aug 2027, with a maximum
-of 12 months.</p>
+duration of 12 months.</p>
 </li>
 </ul>
 </div>